 How to give students feedback: 11 Teacher feedback examples and strategies

 Giving specific and personalized feedback is one of the most valuable things a teacher can do.
 But it can be challenging to fit it into your classroom for every student that you teach.
-Add in remote learning, and it can seem impossible to connect to your students individually for feedback.
+Incorporating feedback into online assignments can also pose difficulties.
 We’ve rounded up a few ideas on incorporating feedback into your classroom, no matter your situation.

 Student Feedback